SUBSCRIBE TO OUR FREE NEWSLETTER

 "The United States bears the moral and legal responsibility for facilitating a potential genocide in Yemen that results from the current war and the population's lack of food, basic health, and sanitation."

 The Saudis have made the poorly supported claim that they are fighting a proxy war with Iran in Yemen.
 Unfortunately, the Obama administration parrots these lies in its official statements, which the major media then repeat.
-The Saudis and the Gulf States have conjured up Iranian's involvement in order to justify their war on Yemen.
+The Saudis and the Gulf States have conjured up Iranian involvement to justify their war on Yemen.
 In the meantime, al-Qaeda is deepening its roots and widening its reach in and around the country.

 US support for the Saudi regime has continued despite the invasion and the resulting humanitarian disaster.
 The United States provides the Saudis with intelligence and helps to enforce the current naval blockade.
 Moreover, in January, Secretary John Kerry said, "We have as solid a relationship, as clear an alliance, and as strong a friendship with the Kingdom of Saudi Arabia as we ever had, and nothing has changed."
 Kerry's level of support for the Saudis contrasts sharply with the U.S. claims of supporting freedom, democracy, and human rights worldwide.

 Yemen is one of the poorest countries in the world.
 The Saudis and the Gulf states are some of the richest countries in the world.
 And yet the Saudis, the Gulf States, and the United States are destroying Yemen, which had been a potential outpost of democracy in the region.
-Again, the United States derailed a potential democracy to serve a totalitarian regime, the Saudi Arabia.
+Again, the United States derailed a potential democracy to serve a totalitarian regime, Saudi Arabia.

-The United States bears the moral and legal responsibility for facilitating a potential genocide in Yemen that results from the current war and the population's lack of food, basic health, and sanitation.
+The United States bears the moral and legal responsibility for facilitating a potential genocide in Yemen that results from the current war and the population's lack of food, essential health, and sanitation.
 The United States keeps wondering why the people of the region continue to harbor the worst terrorists.
 The reason lies in part because the United States has chosen alliances with dictators for the sake of oil and the stability of corrupt regimes.

 Although the Saudis have promised a high-level committee to investigate civilian deaths from their airstrikes in Yemen, they continue to strike civilian targets with countless deaths and destructions.